gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 performed asynchronously.

-During this window of time, it is possible that these pending PR `Indexes` cannot be identified by [vmware-gemfire-short-name].
-As a result, the only way for [spring-data-gemfire-name] or other [vmware-gemfire-short-name] cache client applications (not involving Spring) to know for sure is to attempt to create the `Index`.
+During this window of time, it is possible that these pending PR `Indexes` cannot be identified by GemFire.
+As a result, the only way for Spring Data for VMware GemFire or other GemFire cache client applications (not involving Spring) to know for sure is to attempt to create the `Index`.
 If it fails with either an `IndexNameConflictException` or even an `IndexExistsException`, the application knows there is a problem.
-This is because the `QueryService` `Index` creation waits on pending `Index` definitions, whereas the other [vmware-gemfire-short-name] API calls do not.
+This is because the `QueryService` `Index` creation waits on pending `Index` definitions, whereas the other GemFire API calls do not.

-In any case, [spring-data-gemfire-name] makes a best effort and attempts to inform you what has happened or is happening and tell you the corrective action.
-Given that all [vmware-gemfire-short-name] `QueryService.createIndex(..)` methods are synchronous, blocking operations, the state of [vmware-gemfire-short-name] should be consistent and accessible after either of these index-type exceptions are thrown.
-Consequently, [spring-data-gemfire-name] can inspect the state of the system and act accordingly, based on your configuration.
+In any case, Spring Data for VMware GemFire makes a best effort and attempts to inform you what has happened or is happening and tell you the corrective action.
+Given that all GemFire `QueryService.createIndex(..)` methods are synchronous, blocking operations, the state of GemFire should be consistent and accessible after either of these index-type exceptions are thrown.
+Consequently, Spring Data for VMware GemFire can inspect the state of the system and act accordingly, based on your configuration.

-In all other cases, [spring-data-gemfire-name] embraces a fail-fast strategy.
+In all other cases, Spring Data for VMware GemFire embraces a fail-fast strategy.

 ## <a id="configuring-a-diskstore"></a>Configuring a DiskStore

-[spring-data-gemfire-name] supports `DiskStore` configuration and creation through the `disk-store` element, as the following example shows:
+Spring Data for VMware GemFire supports `DiskStore` configuration and creation through the `disk-store` element, as the following example shows:

 ```highlight